Introduction

 - when behavior, attendance or performance does NOT meet the College standards.

-For more information on student appeals, please review the Student Appeal Policy (ADM-P177).
+For more information on student appeals, please review the Student Appeal Policy.

 Clearing Course Deficiencies